...simply a superb guitar instructor...

-Using his self-developed curriculum, made-to-order transcriptions and state-of-the-art digital tools, you’ll get every thing you could want out your studies and more.
+Using his self-developed curriculum, made-to-order transcriptions and state-of-the-art digital tools, you’ll get everything you could want from your studies and more.
 You can learn nearly any style including rock, pop, jazz, folk, country, funk or blues.
 No matter if you are five years old or eighty, Chris has a plan to help you reach your goals.

 If you want to learn your favorite song, just tell Chris and he will transcribe it just for you!
 Do you have a son or daughter who wants to learn a new instrument?
 Chris will use his positive, nurturing approach to give them the confidence they need, his own unique, step-by-step methods to strengthen their fingers and even help them write their own songs!
 If you’re a life-long rocker looking to explore jazz, Chris will show you every chord you need to know and how to apply it on the genre’s most popular standards.
 Maybe you want to learn how to take your chops to the next level.
 Chris has an extensive library of exercises and etudes to get your fingers flying.
 Or perhaps you want to challenge yourself with a whole rock solo.
 Not only will Chris transcribe it for you, he will show you how to learn it with the help of new technology and put each lick in your own vocabulary!

 Not only will you get the benefit of top notch lessons to aid your development, but you will also get the added bonus of studying in a top-notch teaching studio.
-Centrally located in the Brentwood/Allandale neighborhood, Primeau Guitar Studio as all kinds of features designed to make your learning easier and more.
+Centrally located on Laird Drive in the Brentwood/Allandale neighborhood, Primeau Guitar Studio has all kinds of features designed to make your learning easier and more.
 Use the Amazing Slow Downer to change the speed of songs so you can play along at your own pace.
 Listen to music out of a 2.1 sound system so you can hear all the nuances.
 Have Chris play along with you on his electronic drum kit while you sing through a PA, so you can see how a real performance feels.
 Parents can sit in the studio to watch lessons, wait in a comfortable living room atmosphere surfing wi-fi or simply drop their kids off and run a few errands.
-Lesson notes will be e-mail to parents/students via Music Teacher’s Helper letting them know exactly on what to work.
-The best part is you will be the only student in the studio at the time, so you won;t have deal with any noise from other instructors/students blaring through the walls.
+Lesson notes will be given to parents to let them know exactly on what to work.
+The best part is you will be the only student in the studio at the time, so you won’t have deal with any noise from other instructors/students blaring through the walls.

 If music is something you truly love, it’s worth learning the best way possible.
 Why waste time studying from method books and internet sources, when you can have an experienced, professional teacher custom designing lessons plans directly catering to your goals, providing instant feedback and monitoring your growth?
 With Chris’ goal-oriented methods, players from children to adults and beginner to advanced can bring their playing to new heights.
 Learn new techniques in rock, jazz, blues, country, solo guitar and many more styles.
 Contact him today to schedule your first lesson and discuss your learning needs.